unicode-org/message-format-wg/exploration/data-driven-tests.md

 ### Test format

-Tests should be written in __JSON__.
+Tests should be written in JSON.
 This format aligns with the requirements above around versatility, as well as providing a favorable editing experience.
 It offers:

 - Precise control over whitespace - tests are needed around whitespace handling.
 - Concise readable syntax.